Loading...

 • Peau d’orange

-(Details of other indications for Breast USOC referral can be found under pages for Nipple symptoms, Breast Lumps and Breast Abscess).
+(Details of other indications for Breast USC referral can be found under pages for Nipple symptoms, Breast Lumps, Breast Axillary Symptoms and Breast Abscess)

 Urgent Suspicion of Cancer Referral